Grab Some Nuts Day!

 - ¾ cup sugar

 - Additional sugar for rolling

 - Preheat oven to 350º.
 Line baking sheets with parchment.
 Whisk the dry ingredients together and set aside.
-Using a mixer with a paddle attachment or a hand mixer, beat the butter till smooth and creamy.
+Using a mixer with a paddle attachment, beat the butter till smooth and creamy.
 Add the peanut butter and beat for another minute.
 Add the sugars and beat for a few minutes more.
 Add the eggs, one at a time, beating for one minute after each addition.
 Scrape down the sides of the bowl with a spatula.

 - On low speed or by hand, add there served dry ingredients, mixing only till incorporated.

-- Put some sugar into a small bowl or pie plate.
+- Put some sugar into a pie plate.
 Scoop out level tablespoons of dough and roll in sugar to coat.
-Place dough balls on prepared baking sheets, leaving about 2-inches space between them.
+Place dough balls on prepared baking sheets, leaving about 2-inches between them.

-- To make the criss cross pattern, dip a fork in sugar and press down on top of the the dough balls in one direction, then again in the opposite direction.
+- To make the criss-cross pattern, dip a fork in sugar and press down on top of the dough balls in one direction, then again in the opposite direction.